gax1985/NSCC/Physical Security/Sept. 9th.md

 ## 3D Approach

-3 dimentions of human space
+3 dimensions of human space

 All human space has a designated purpose.